Date Thesis Awarded

 This question is important because, since at least 1945, the political science community has tried to better understand the forces that lead to democratic consolidation, authoritarian breakdown, and regime transition.
 However, there is significant variation in the conditions and features of democratic transitions, and significant variation in democratic outcomes.
 As part of contributing to resolving this puzzle, this paper theorizes that the less influence the autocratic regime exerts on the transitional and transitional-constitutional processes, the more democratic the post-transition political system.
 With better frameworks for these transitions, political scientists can better study democratic theory.
 Likewise, as international and civil society organizations work to promote accountability, improved insight into methods of democratization can support their policy initiatives.

 Hotchner, Benjamin, "Autocratic Influence in Democratic Transitions: How the Timing of Constitutional Reform Impacts Democratic Consolidation" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1671.